Unity-Technologies/Graphics/.yamato/docs/readme.md

 ### ABV related changes (_abv.metafile)
 - Add a new project to ABV: add the project name (the one used inside the project’s own metafile, e.g. Universal) under abv.projects
 - Add a new job to Nightly: add the dependency under nightly.extra_dependencies (these dependencies run in addition to ABV)
+- Add a new job to Weekly: add the dependency under weekly.extra_dependencies
 - Add job to trunk verification: add the dependency under trunk_verification.dependencies

 ### Project related changes (project_name.metafile)